FelipeBergmann/booking-hero/README.md

 - To simplify the API is insecure.
 ## Architecture and Desing code

 Even though the last available room presents a strong competition to be booked, we have to consider the project deadline.
-Maybe, the best architecture to be choosen is a microservice that includes besides an api gateway, an microservice queue manager, to delivery preference numbers for end-users guarantee their bookings and other microservices to allow scalate in any direction and improve the services availiability.
+Maybe, the best architecture to be chosen is a microservice that includes besides an api gateway, an microservice queue manager, to delivery preference numbers for end-users guarantee their bookings and other microservices to allow scalate in any direction and improve the services availiability.
 It could be combined with a CQRS pattern taking the advantage from the best of SQL databases to write bookings and NOSql databases to read the booking availiability.
 Although it seems to be the best solution it wouldn't be possible to implement on the proposed time of the project.
-So, I choose a very simple architecture that represents a single API targeting a first delivery, like any agile project.
+So, I chose a very simple architecture that represents a single API targeting a first delivery, like any agile project.
-To make it possible migrating the current project domain to a more appropriated architecture, I choose to follow some patterns:
+To make it possible migrating the current project domain to a more appropriated architecture, I chose to follow some patterns:

 ### Repository pattern
 Although the project data access layer is using EF Core, the repository pattern brings more flexibility for testing and implement a CQRS architecture in a next version